-For information, the estimate of the Eurostat harmonised unemployment rate for March 2020 is given below.
+For information, the estimate of the Eurostat harmonised unemployment rate for June 2020 is given below.
 The unemployment rate in the Czech Republic was the lowest of all 27 EU member states.
-Unemployment is highest in Greece and in Spain.
-Unemployment is high still in Italy, in France and also in Latvia.
-In our neighbouring countries, unemployment is higher mainly in the Slovak Republic.
-The unemployment rate is still higher in Germany.
+Unemployment was highest in Greece and in Spain.
+Unemployment was high in Italy, in Sweden and also in Latvia, Lithuania and in Croatia.
+In our neighbouring countries, unemployment was higher mainly in the Slovak Republic.

-Eurostat's harmonised monthly unemployment rate - estimates for EU countries (March 2020)1)
+Eurostat's harmonised monthly unemployment rate - estimates for EU countries (June 2020)1)